Ryanair hit with first ever pilots strike

-BERLIN, Dec 22 (Reuters) - Ryanair’s efforts to avert its first ever pilots strike collapsed on Friday as pilots in Germany held a four-hour walkout although airports said there had been little impact on flights.
+BERLIN (Reuters) - Ryanair failed to avert its first ever pilots strike on Friday as pilots in Germany held a four-hour walkout although airports and the Irish budget carrier said there had been little impact on flights.

-The Irish budget carrier had sought to avert a series of threatened strikes across Europe over Christmas last week by giving up its long-held opposition to recognising unions.
+Ryanair had sought to avert a series of threatened strikes across Europe over Christmas by giving up its long-held opposition to recognizing unions.

+That convinced pilots in Ireland, Italy and Portugal to call off planned strikes.

-However, Germany’s Vereinigung Cockpit (VC) union said it would stage a brief walkout as it did not believe Ryanair was serious about recognising unions or sincere in talks.
+However, Germany’s Vereinigung Cockpit (VC) union staged a brief walkout saying it did not believe Ryanair was serious about negotiating with unions.

 “This was a warning shot and we started small.
 However, there is potential for much more,” union spokesman Markus Wahl said, ruling out further strikes until after Dec 26.